 Dinara took Maebhe’s hand and gave it a light squeeze.
 “This must be so hard on you.
 I’m sure war isn’t as close as the papers would like us to believe.”

 Maebhe smiled at her, the expression soft in the gentle flickering of the light.
-Roman stayed silent, pressing on.
+Roman stayed silent ahead of them, pressing on.

 “How does Ivey not get lost doing this?”
 Dinara asked him, after another minute of walking.